jo3rn/PublicGoodKids/README.md

 Open your browser and enter http://127.0.0.1:8000 in the address bar.
 You will have access to invitation links for participants in the same network.

 Remark: While this works for a small number of concurrent participants in a local network, you might want to consider hosting the application on a server.
 Read the [corresponding chapter in the oTree documentation](https://otree.readthedocs.io/en/latest/server/intro.html) for further details.

+# Troubleshooting

+If you get an error similar to
+>"ValueError: Missing staticfiles manifest entry for..."

+please run `python manage.py collectstatic`